 SEO Web Design Recipes

 SEO web design gets it all together.
-Keeping websites above the stiff competition in the ever-evolving webspace might seem like an unattainable goal to many, and too few, the solutions would be only to buy their way up using strategies like SEM (Pay Per Click).
+Keeping websites above the stiff competition in the ever-evolving webspace might seem like an unattainable goal to many, but to few, the solutions would be only to buy their way up using strategies like SEM (Pay Per Click).
 Keeping up with technological advancement has become a daily grind, but cooking your plan with required recipes could keep you above water.

 PPC (Pay Per Click) Isn’t A Bad Idea Anyways